BitFlaker/noctig-scorer/README.md

 [<img src=".github/screenshots/screenshot_project_creation.png" width=350>](.github/screenshots/screenshot_project_creation.png)&nbsp;
 [<img src=".github/screenshots/screenshot_viewer.png" width=420>](.github/screenshots/screenshot_viewer.png)

+## Installation
+There are pre-built binaries available to download for Windows and Linux in the Release section.
+This application can be started without any installation by simply running the downloaded executable.
+Downloads for the latest version can be found [here](https://github.com/BitFlaker/noctig-scorer/releases/latest).
+Note that the application is still in early stages of development.
+If you are experiencing any issues, feel free to open a new issue [here](https://github.com/BitFlaker/noctig-scorer/issues/new).

 ## Current features
 The current state of this application allows you to do the following:
 * Create and configure projects